-To aid you in familiarising yourself and settling into your property, we have created this Home Owners Manual.
-It contains information that will assist you with moving into your residence, connecting to utilities and general information regarding emergency contacts, local information and much more.
-You will also find details about fixtures and appliances, as well as general care and maintenance guidelines.
-Please read the manual carefully so you can familiarise yourself with all the lifestyle benefits your new home has to offer and to ensure it is maintained to its original condition.
+We have created the following Home Owners Manual to help you settle in and familiarise yourself with your new home.
+This tailored manual contains information that will assist you with moving into your new residence, connecting to utilities and general information regarding emergency contacts, local information and much more.
+You will also find details about finishes, fixtures and appliances, as well as general care and maintenance guidelines.

+Please read the manual carefully so you can familiarise yourself with all the lifestyle benefits your beautiful new residence has to offer and to ensure it is maintained to its original condition.